|

 THE ASPHALT BLANKET (1995) for narrator

-Howard J. Buss is the 5th movement of the composition
+and alto flute (or C flute) is the fifth movement of the composition

 Modern Times.
 This work is reflective and laments what is lost in the name